 Signs and symptoms of pancreatic cancer

-It is observed that about 85% of the pancreatic cancers go unidentified and untreated in the initial stage.
-Most commonly the signs and symptoms of the pancreatic cancers are only recognized after it has become massive and began to spread.
+It is observed that about 85% of pancreatic cancers go unidentified and untreated in the initial stage.
+Most commonly the signs and symptoms of pancreatic cancers are only recognized after it has become massive and begun to spread.
 Its growth is painless and silent.
 Initially no symptoms are identified in the patient.
-Some common symptoms are jaundice, weight loss, vomiting, backache and lymph nodes in the neck grow substantially.
+Some common symptoms are jaundice, weight loss, vomiting, backache and lymph nodes in the neck that grow substantially.

-Since the pancreas is the important part of the human digestive system therefore, growth of cancer in pancreas causes several gastrointestinal problems.
-More than 80% of the patients experience severe abdominal pain as the tumor grows.
+Since the pancreas is an important part of the human digestive system, therefore, the growth of cancer in the pancreas causes several gastrointestinal problems.
+More than 80% of the patients experience severe abdominal pain as the tumour grows.
 They often feel satiety for meals and swelling in the abdominal part.
-In few patients uneven level of blood sugar is also developed.
-Other symptoms are foul smell fatty and pale colored stools, discomfort, diarrhea or vomiting.
+In a few patients, uneven levels of blood sugar also developed.
+Other symptoms are foul smell fatty and pale-colored stools, discomfort, diarrhea or vomiting.

 Diagnosis of pancreatic cancer

-Advanced medical equipments are useful in identifying the pancreatic cancer.
-CT scan and endoscopic ultrasound are helpful in confirmation for the pancreatic tumor and it also helps in identifying whether surgery is required to remove the tumor or it requires radiation method for removing the cancer tumor.
+Advanced medical equipments are useful in identifying pancreatic cancer.
+CT scan and endoscopic ultrasound are helpful in the confirmation of the pancreatic tumour and it also helps in identifying whether surgery is required to remove the tumour or it requires radiation method for removing the cancer tumour.
 Pancreas Cancer Surgery is similar to other cancer surgeries.

 There are few other methods of diagnosing pancreatic cancer.

-- Laparoscopy: It is the method which is done to look at the organs.
+- Laparoscopy: This is the method that is done to look at the organs.

-- Biopsy: The tissues may be removed while laparoscopy, which is used to see the cancerous cells under the microscope.
+- Biopsy: The tissues may be removed during laparoscopy, which is used to see the cancerous cells under the microscope.

 - Abdominal ultrasound: This method is used to look into the internal organs of the abdomen.